onlycmd/nexus-script/readme.md

-# NEXUS ATTACK v1.0 - Advanced "Full Stack" Attack Tool
+# NEXUS ATTACK v1.0 - Advanced Attack Tool

 **NEXUS ATTACK** is a modular and powerful DDOS attack script designed to target both the network infrastructure (Layer 4) and the application layer (Layer 7).
 This tool combines different attack vectors into a single interface, allowing you to perform flexible and effective tests.